ho3a11/Socketprogramming-ServerChat/README.md

 # Socket-programming-Server-Chat
-DevComponents.DotNetBar2 used in project also downlod server-chat for use this project (# Socket-programming-Client-Chat in my repositories)
+DevComponents.DotNetBar2 used in project also downlod server-chat for use this project (# Socketprogramming-ClientChat in my repositories)